 So far, we have considered that candidate rules for the policy are given, requiring human experts to handcraft potential rules.
 To avoid this, template-based rule generation~\citep{Evans18,JiangL19NLRL} can be applied, but the number of generated rules increases exponentially with the number of entities and their potential relations.
 This technique is thus difficult to apply to complex environments where the agents need to reason about many different relations of entities.

 To mitigate this problem, we propose an efficient learning algorithm for NUDGE that consists of \emph{two} steps: neurally-guided symbolic abstraction and gradient-based optimization.
 First, NUDGE obtains a symbolic abstract set of rules, aligned with a given neural policy.
-We select a set of candidate rules for the policy by neurally-guided top-$k$ search, \ie, we generate a set of promising rules using neural policies as oracles to evaluate each rule.
-Then we assign randomized weights for the generated rules and perform differentiable reasoning.
+The set of candidate rules is selected by neurally-guided top-$k$ search, \ie, we generate a set of promising rules using a neural policy as an oracle.
+Then we assign randomized weights to each selected rule and perform differentiable reasoning.
 We finally optimize the rule weights using a ``logic actor - neural critic'' algorithm that aims at maximizing the expected return.
 Let us elaborate on each step.